 - Keep the bottle upside down.
 Lean you head backwards.
 Take the bottle in one hand and keep it 5-10 cm above the eye.

 - With your other hand pull down the lower eyelid.
 This will create a pocket (cul de sac).
-Squeeze at least one drop within this pocket of the eyelid.
+Squeeze at least one drop into this pocket.

-- If you have to use more than one bottle of drops make sure that you wait 5 minutes before the installation of the second one.
+- If you have to use more than one bottle of drops make sure to wait 5 minutes before installing the second one.

 - Close your eyes or press on the inner corner of the eyelids with your finger for 1-2 minutes (this reduces significantly the amount of medication that goes through the nose and thus the sensation of “bitter” taste that you may feel if the medication passes to your throat.

-The visual field test consists the commonest test in glaucoma patients.
-It lasts 8-10 minutes and requires good patient’s cooperation.
+The visual field test is the most common test in glaucoma patients.
+It lasts 8-10 minutes and requires good cooperation from the patient.
 Light stimulus is projected at different locations in the space and its intensity is progressively reduced.
-The patient remains concentrated at a point in the center of his visual field and whenever perceives the light, even very faint, presses a button that holds in his hand.
-In this way, the peripheral vision of the patient is being recorded and areas of reduced sensitivity are revealed (scotomas).
+The patient remains concentrated at a point in the center of his visual field and whenever perceives the light, even if it’s very faint, presses a button that holds in his hand.
+In this way, the peripheral vision of the patient is being recorded and areas of reduced sensitivity are revealed, known as scotomas.
 The visual field test is used for the diagnosis and progression of glaucoma and it should be repeated every 6 months.
 It is also necessary in the diagnosis of neurological disorders as well as in the monitoring of the optic nerve after use of specific medications.